 The work will involve replacing and strengthening all components including the timber piers, the timber trusses, deck, traffic barriers and approach spans.
 The road approaches will also be upgraded as part of the work.

 Monkerai Bridge is currently closed to traffic.
 As a result changes to traffic conditions and further disruption to the community is minimal.

-Roads and Maritime will advise the community of any changes to existing conditions as the project progresses
+Transport for NSW will advise the community of any changes to existing conditions as the project progresses